blurstudio/mayaModuleActions/Readme.md

     version: v1.2.3
 ```

-This will upload an artifact named TwistSpline-v1.2.3.zip.
+This would upload an artifact named TwistSpline-v1.2.3.zip.

 ### Requirements

-All of your plugin artifacts must already have a folder structure matching this pattern
+All of your plugin artifacts must be named like this

-    <operatingSystem>-<mayaYear>/plug-ins/<pluginName>.mll
+    <operatingSystem>-<mayaYear>-plugin/<pluginName>.mll

-Any Python modules that go with your plugin are either similarly structured
+Any Python modules that go with your plugin must be named like this

-    <operatingSystem>-<mayaYear>/pyModules/<pythonModule>.pyd
+    <operatingSystem>-<mayaYear>-pyModule/<pythonModule>.pyd

 OR

 The python modules may be compiled with the limited api, and can therefore be reused across all maya versions.
 If so, pass `py-limited-api: true`, and build the python modules without a year in their folder structure

-    <operatingSystem>/pyModules/<pythonModule>.pyd
+    <operatingSystem>-pyModule/<pythonModule>.pyd

-## Example
+## Full Example

-Here's an example of a full yaml that will build, package, and upload artifacts, and release them on a tag
+Here's an example of a full yaml that will build, package, and upload artifacts, and release them when properly tagged.

 ```
 name: build